crgbaumgart/hugo-test-site/README.md

 ## Welcome to Craig's BeaUtahful Homepage

+### About
+Howdy!
+I'm Craig Baumgarten.
+I have spent the last 6 years honing my skills as a software engineer in San Francisco.
+As of now, I am soul searching.
+Though technology is exciting, pays well, and is in high demand...
+I have come to the conclusion that the current pace of Tech when coupled with the unfettered morals of capitalism is a dangerous and untenable future.
+With that in mind, I seek a balance between technology and its place in our economy.
+Selfishly speaking, I am seeking my place between tech and demand of the world's economy.

 ### What to Expect?
 Well, I just moved to Ogden, UT in search of health, nature, and peace of mind.
 I plan to use the following website as a place for sharing, open thoughts, and photography.